renan-alm/apartment-notifyer/README.md

 ## Notifications
 Is sent once per day if number of apartments is `>0`.

-A new notification will be sent if if number of available goes from `1` to `2` to `...` for a given day.
+Another notification will be sent if number of available apartments goes from `1` to `2` to `...` on a given day.